ChanthMiao/ghc-wiki-mirror/gitlab/issues.md

    * if the issue is a regression from the previous major release, set milestone to the next minor release
    * if the issue is of high severity, set milestone to the next minor release
-   * if the issue is not important (e.g. weight of 3 or less) and unlikely to see attention in the next six months, set milestone to %"⊥"
+   * if the issue is not important and unlikely to see attention in the next six months, set milestone to %"⊥"
    * otherwise set milestone to the next major release

 1. Is there anyone who is particularly qualified to comment on the ticket?
 If so, leaving a comment mentioning them to ensure they see it.